 To apply for grants, barns must be is listed on the Heritage Barn Register (or the National Register of Historic Places) and be in need of substantial repair.
-Register nominations must be submitted by October 4, 2019 in order to be listed in time for the grant deadline.
+Register nominations may be submitted any time.
+More information about the Register can be found on the DAHP website.
 For questions about your barn’s register status or if you would like to submit a nomination for your barn to the register, please contact the State Architectural Historian, Michael Houser, via email.

 How much money can I ask for?

 Applicants may request up to 50% of their overall project expenses.
 Heritage Barn Grants are matching reimbursement grants.
 They require a 1-1 match so that for every dollar the state puts in, you will need to match it with a dollar of your own money or with donated goods, services, or labor (valued at $25/hour or market rate for donated professional services).
 This match must be demonstrated in the grant application.

 The average grant award is about $20,000-$25,000.
 We regularly award grants of just a few thousand dollars to owners proposing small projects or just looking for support to purchase project materials, while our highest-ever grant award was $50,000.

 Where does this money come from?

 Funding for the Heritage Barn Grant program comes from the Washington State Capital Budget approved by the Washington State Legislature every two years.
 Because it is public money, grant contracts include a five-, ten- or fifteen-year term historic preservation easement or covenant (depending on the amount of funding), which specifies public benefit and minimum maintenance requirements.